dherv/portfolio-gatsby/src/pages/project-naviboard.md

   }
 ---

-Japan Railway, who is our end client, presented the project during a tech event last November.
+The project was presented during a tech event last November.
 The system is composed of an admin website, an IOS application, and a display website.
-On the admin website, a user will configure maps, destinations, and the paths to those destinations.
-On the iPhone, after selecting a destination, each user gets a personal icon so they can be directed by looking at displays installed throughout the place instead of their phone.
+On the admin website, you can configure maps, destinations, and the paths to those destinations.
+On the iPhone, after selecting your destination, you receive a personal icon and get directed to your destination by looking at the displays installed throughout the place, instead of your phone.
 The system uses beacon technology to calculate a smartphone's position and the IOS application communicates with the display through WebSockets.

 <!-- end -->